-As a creative practitioner, she has worked extensively to address issues to do with gender and race inequality; including curating an art exhibition titled 'My Journey with Women's Aid' (Scottish Women’s Aid, 2013), creating theatre with young people exploring sexual violence (Edinburgh Rape Crisis Centre, 2014), working with gender-based violence groups nationally and locally to deliver creative writing projects, and working to invest in young women of colour's creative and political expression.
+Nadine's work explores themes of heritage, voice, family, storytelling and resilience.
+She has worked extensively to address issues of gender and race inequality, from curating art exhibitions and creating theatre to explore sexual violence, to working with gender-based violence groups nationally to deliver creative projects, and working to invest in young women of colour's creative and political expression.

 She delivers a variety of creative writing workshops to adults and young people, and has significant experience delivering events which connect storytelling and social justice.
 As well as performing her own work across the UK and Internationally at events including Cheltenham and Bradford Literature festivals, she is a seasoned event chair, both in person and digitally, having hosted events with authors including Angie Thomas (The Hate U Give) and Helen Skelton (BBC's Countryfile), and was part of the Edinburgh International Book Festival's Outriders Africa project.